SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

 ![plot](./images/btp-dest-instance.png)

-For the connection to an on-premise SAP S/4HANA system, you can optionally use this service, together with (i.e. in addition to) the Connectivity service, see Consuming the Connectivity Service.
+For the connection to an on-premise SAP S/4HANA system, you can optionally use this service, together with (i.e. in addition to) the SAP Connectivity service, see Consuming the Connectivity Service.

-### Connectivity Service Configuration
+### 5.Configure SAP Connectivity Service
 Create a new [Connectivity](https://help.sap.com/docs/CP_CONNECTIVITY) instance in your dedicated SAP BTP subaccount.
-This Connectivity instance lets you connect your Node.js extension application to an on-premise system through the SAP Cloud Connector.
+This connectivity instance lets you connect your Node.js extension application to an on-premise system through the SAP Cloud Connector.
 To achieve this, you must provide the required information about the target system (destination) and set up an HTTP proxy that lets your application access the on-premise system.

 ```
 Name: wftaskdec-conn-service